-This homemade Thanksgiving sausage stuffing is an easy and healthy side dish for your holiday meal!
-Made with Italian sausage, vegetables, apples, and cranberries, it’s a delicious twist on a classic dish.
-Pair this bread and sausage stuffing with turkey and all your favourite sides for a crowd-pleasing Thanksgiving meal!
+This homemade cranberry apple walnut stuffing is an easy and healthy side dish for your holiday meal!
+Made with Italian sausage, vegetables, apples, cranberries, and crunchy walnuts, it’s a delicious twist on a holiday classic.
+Pair this stuffing with turkey and all your favorite sides for a crowd-pleasing Thanksgiving meal!

 Cranberry Sausage Stuffing – Perfect for Thanksgiving!

-If you’re preparing to host Thanksgiving dinner and want to include all the classic flavours you love with a healthy twist, this homestyle Thanksgiving sausage stuffing is a must-have on your menu!
+If you’re preparing to host Thanksgiving dinner and want to include all the classic flavors you love with a healthy twist, this homestyle Thanksgiving sausage stuffing is a must-have on your holiday table!

-Similar in taste and texture to traditional recipes, this healthy Thanksgiving stuffing comes together with sourdough bread, apples, cranberries, vegetables, walnuts and herbs for bright and bold flavours and plenty of nutrients to keep you satisfied.
+Similar in taste and texture to traditional recipes, this healthy apple cranberry stuffing comes together with sourdough bread, apples, cranberries, vegetables, walnuts, and herbs for bright and bold flavors and plenty of nutrients to keep you satisfied.

 Sausage is included for a boost of protein, and olive oil is used to sautée the bread for nice crispy edges and a good source of healthy fats.

-For more nutritious Thanksgiving recipes, be sure to try my Healthy Sweet Potato Casserole and Wild Rice Stuffing!
+For more nutritious Thanksgiving recipes, be sure to try my Sweet Potato Casserole without Marshmallows and Wild Rice Stuffing!

 - Great for a Crowd: This homemade Thanksgiving sausage stuffing serves about 12 people.
 Or, you can easily double it to feed an extra large crowd!